bsbodden/mfcqi/docs/research.md

 **Evidence**:

 - Chidamber & Kemerer (1994): Part of original CK metrics suite
-- Basili et al. (1996): Correlation with fault-proneness
-- Li & Henry (1993): LCOM predicts maintenance effort
+- Li & Henry (1993): LCOM correlated with maintenance effort (no r-value published)
+- Basili et al. (1996): Initially showed correlation with fault-proneness
+- **Meta-analyses**: Mixed evidence - "LCOM has less than 50% success portion... no positive impact on fault proneness"

-**Literature Weight**: 0.60 (from CK metrics suite)
+**Literature Weight**: 0.60 (from original CK metrics suite)

-**Implemented Weight**: 0.65
+**Implemented Weight**: 0.50 (REDUCED from literature due to weak empirical validation)

-**Rationale for Weight Increase**:
+**Rationale for Weight Reduction**:

-Slightly higher than literature because cohesion is critical:

-- **Direct SRP indicator**: LCOM violations indicate Single Responsibility Principle breaches
+Despite being part of CK metrics suite, empirical evidence is **mixed at best**:

+- **Inconsistent results**: Meta-analyses show < 50% success rate in fault prediction
+- **Weaker than other CK metrics**: CBO (r=0.42), RFC (r=0.48) have published correlations; LCOM does not
-- **Predicts maintenance effort**: Li & Henry correlation with effort
+- **No published correlation coefficient**: Li & Henry claimed correlation but no r-value
-- **Fault-proneness correlation**: Basili et al. empirical validation
-- **Decomposition signal**: High LCOM indicates class should be split
+- **Subsequent studies contradict**: Meta-analyses found "no positive impact on fault proneness"

-Weight increased to 0.65 to reflect:
+Weight reduced to 0.50 to reflect:

-- Direct indicator of design quality issues
-- Strong correlation with maintainability
-- Clear actionable signal (split class)
+- ⚠️ Value as SRP indicator (conceptual usefulness)
+- ⚠️ Weaker empirical support than CBO, RFC, or complexity metrics
+- ⚠️ Mixed results in fault prediction studies
-- Important for architectural assessment
+- ✅ Still useful for design assessment (actionable signal to split classes)

 **Normalization**: